 I saved a bunch of small glass jars and have been using these to store baby food as it’s prepared.
 Honestly, I only need to make food every *few days and it doesn’t take long to steam or boil and blend.
 I usually do it while I’m prepping dinner and in the kitchen anyway.
-My baby sits next to me in his bumbo and I give him teething crackers, puffs or bits of food to entertain him while I cook.
+My baby sits next to me in a bumbo and I give 'em teething crackers, puffs or bits of food to stay entertained while I cook.
 Did I mention this is also much cheaper?!

-My days of having to blend his food are already coming to a close.
-It’s really such a short a window of time.
+My days of having to blend baby food are already coming to a close.
+It’s really such a short window of time.